An optimization-based approach to ranking aggregation with weak order outputs: The Optimal Bucket Order Problem

-As established in Section~\ref{sec:IPF}, the constraints guaranteeing that any feasible solution represents a weak order are already known.
-The only remaining element for a complete formulation of the OBOP is its objective function, whose expression in terms of the $x$-variables is presented in the following proposition, and whose linearized counterpart will be introduced later in the paper.
+As established in Section~\ref{sec:IPF}, the constraints of model~\eqref{mod:empates} guarantee that every feasible solution represents a weak order.
+Therefore, to formulate the OBOP within this framework, it remains to express the distance \(D(B,C)\) in terms of the variables \(x_{rs}\).
+The following proposition provides this link.

-\begin{prop} Consider the Integer Programming model \eqref{mod:empates} described in Section~\ref{sec:IPF}, which ensures that any feasible solution $\bm{x}$ corresponds to a weak order.
-If the objective function is defined as

-then the resulting optimization model solves the {\rm OBOP}, since $f({\rm OBOP},\bm{x})$ coincides with the distance $D(B,C)$ that the {\rm OBOP} seeks to minimize.
-Therefore, by combining the constraints in \eqref{mod:empates} with the objective function above, we obtain an exact Integer Programming formulation of the {\rm OBOP}. \end{prop}